HOWTO: Add links to your charts

 An anchor tag around the canvas

 This method is rather simple but is mentioned for completeness.
 You can of course link the whole of the canvas in your HTML page.
-The disadvantage with this is that the link will apply to the whole canvas, margins included, and that there can only be one URL.
+The disadvantage with this (though you might not see it as a disadvantage) is that the link will apply to the whole canvas, margins included, and that there can only be one URL.

 Note